Soccer-Serie A clubs can start team training from May 18

-Italy's Serie A clubs will be allowed to start team training from May 18, the government said on Monday in a boost for plans to resume the season.
-The clubs were allowed to resume training last Monday but only on an individual basis and respecting social distancing rules.
+Italy's Serie A clubs will be allowed to start team training from May 18 "with prudence", the government said on Monday in a boost for plans to resume the season.

+So far clubs have only been allowed to train on an individual basis and respecting social distancing rules, often with players having half a pitch to themselves.
+Serie A has been suspended since March 9 and the government has yet to decide if it will allow the season to be completed but Monday's announcement was a step forward.

+The government said its technical-scientific committee had conducted a close examination of the protocol which the Italian football federation (FIGC) plans to implement to ensure training can be conducted safely.
+In a joint statement from Health Minister Roberto Speranza and Sports Minister Vincenzo Spadafora, it said the committee had ordered some changes, which were not specified, but had given the green light for group training to restart.

 - READ MORE ON: